maxboro/producer-consumer-cpp/README.md

 Put element to queue: 6
 Consume element from queue: 4
 Put element to queue: 7
-Consume element from queue: 5
 Put element to queue: 8
+...
+Consume element from queue: 33
+Put element to queue: 37
+Consume element from queue: 34
+Put element to queue: 38
-Consume element from queue: 6
+Consume element from queue: 35
-Put element to queue: 9
+Put element to queue: 39
-Consume element from queue: 7
+Consume element from queue: 36
-Consume element from queue: 8
+Consume element from queue: 37
+Put element to queue: 40
+^C
+Caught signal 2 (SIGINT).
+Exiting safely...
+Put element to queue: 41
-Consume element from queue: 9
+Consume element from queue: 38
 Execution is finished
 ```